PhotonicsTUL/PLaSK/doc/introduction.rst

 Program ``plask`` may be run with several command-line parameters tha--if present--must be specified before the script name.
 The most useful parameters are:

+.. option:: -h, --help
+      print help message and exit.

 .. option:: -l loglevel

       specify the logging level used during this program run.
 Log levels set up in the XPL file or Python script are ignored.
 Possible values are: ``error``, ``error_detail``, ``warning``, ``important``, ``info``, ``result``, ``data``, ``detail``, or ``debug``.
 Mind that it is generally a bad idea to set the logging level to anything less than warning.

+.. option:: -p
+      treat provided file as Python script regardless of its extension (this option cannot be used together with -x)

+.. option:: -p
+      treat provided file as XPL regardless of its extension (this option cannot be used together with -p)

 .. option:: -c command

       run a single command instead of a script.

-.. option:: -D key=val

-      define `def` to the value `val`; this can be used only when running XPL file (the value defined in the file is ignored).

 .. option:: -i

       always enter the interactive console, even if there is a script name specified.
 All the parameters are redirected to the console.

+.. option:: -u
+      use unbuffered binary stdout and stderr

 .. option:: -V

       print PLaSK version and exit.

-.. option:: -s
+.. option:: -D variable=value

-      print system id for license and exit.
+      set the value of a variable defined in XPL section <defines>.
+This can be used only when running XPL file (the value defined in the file is ignored).

 .. option:: variable=value

       set the value of a variable defined in XPL section <defines>.
-This overrides the value from the file.
+This can be used only when running XPL file (the value defined in the file is ignored).

 Running PLaSK GUI
 -----------------